open-guides/og-aws/README.md

 ### Philosophy

 * Heroku’s [**Twelve-Factor App**](http://12factor.net/) principles list some established general best practices for deploying applications.
-* **Pets vs cattle**: Treat servers [like cattle, not pets](https://blog.engineyard.com/2014/pets-vs-cattle).
+* **Pets vs cattle:** Treat servers [like cattle, not pets](https://blog.engineyard.com/2014/pets-vs-cattle).
 That is, design systems so infrastructure is disposable.
 It should be minimally worrisome if a server is unexpectedly destroyed.
 * The concept of [**immutable infrastructure**](http://radar.oreilly.com/2015/06/an-introduction-to-immutable-infrastructure.html) is an extension of this idea.

 ### Server Configuration Management